Arbitration procedures and practice in the UK (England and Wales): overview

-By making an order requiring a party to comply with a peremptory order made by the tribunal (section 42, Arbitration Act 1996).
+Ordering a party to comply with a peremptory order made by the tribunal (section 42, Arbitration Act).

-By determining any question of law arising in the course of the proceedings that the court is satisfied substantially affects the rights of one or more of the parties (section 45, Arbitration Act 1996).
+Determining a question of law arising in the course of proceedings that the court is satisfied substantially affects the rights of one or more of the parties (section 45, Arbitration Act).

 Risk of court intervention

-To order a claimant to provide security for the costs of the arbitration (section 38(3), Arbitration Act 1996).
+Order a claimant to provide security for the costs of the arbitration.

-To give directions to a party for the preservation of evidence (section 38(6), Arbitration Act 1996).
+Give directions to a party for the preservation of any evidence in his custody or control.